f5devcentral/ansible-role-bigiq_pinning_deploy_objects/README.md

 ## Role Variables

 Available variables are listed below.
-For their default values, see `defaults/main.yml`:
+For their default values, see `defaults/main.yml`.

+Establishes initial connection to your BIG-IQ.
+These values are substituted into your ``provider`` module parameter.
+These values should be the connection parameters for the **CM BIG-IP** device.

     provider_server: localhost
     provider_server_port: 443